KolarDev/tweet-audit/README.md

 * failed count
 * timestamp

+The checkpoint interval is configurable through `config.json`.

-If the application stops unexpectedly, it resumes from the latest saved checkpoint.
+When the application starts, it checks for an existing checkpoint and resumes from the most recently saved position.

-When the audit finishes successfully, the checkpoint is automatically removed.
+When processing completes successfully, the checkpoint file is automatically removed.

 ---

-# Graceful Shutdown
+# 🛑 Graceful Shutdown

 Pressing